 Honey can be considered cruelty-free if the beekeeper allows the bees to live in their natural state.
 This means that the bees are allowed to swarm and forage naturally, feed off their own honey through the winter months, and produce their own queen.

 The way bees are treated on their farm and by their beekeeper will help you determine whether honey is cruelty-free or not.
 This article will divulge all the tips you need to know about sourcing ethical honey.

 When it comes to determining if a product is cruelty-free, the factors to consider are quite similar for a variety of products.
 This includes food, beauty, and personal care products.
 Let’s look at a few while focusing specifically on how it relates to honey.

 How are the Bees Treated?

-If the bees are not given the proper nourishment or are stressed by their living conditions, the resulting product would not qualify as cruelty-free.
+If the bees are not given the proper nourishment or feel stressed because of their living conditions, the resulting product would not qualify as cruelty-free.

 Do the Bees Have Proper Food?

-Bees must be allowed to subsist on their natural diet of honey to thrive.
+Bees must feed on their natural honey diet to thrive.
 Bees in a temperate climate should be allowed to forage freely early in the spring so they can collect enough honey to get them through the winter.

 Do the Bees Have Proper Shelter?